RepreZen/KaiZen-OpenApi-Parser/kaizen-openapi-parser/p2/README.md

 ```
 ./build.sh \
-    -k <kaizen-openapi-version> \\
+    -k <kaizen-openapi-version> \
     -j <json-overlay-version>
 ```

 ## Building With Versions Not In Maven Central

-This assumes that the indicated versions of KZOP and JsonOverlay are available in maven central.
+The above assumes that the indicated versions of KZOP and JsonOverlay are available in maven central.
 If that's not the case (e.g. if you are buliding with versions that are present in OSS staging repos but not yet released to central), you can follow this procedure: